netdata/netdata/backends/prometheus/README.md

 ### Streaming data from upstream hosts

 The `format=prometheus` parameter only exports the host's Netdata metrics.
-If you are using the master/slave functionality of Netdata this ignores any upstream hosts - so you should consider using the below in your **prometheus.yml**:
+If you are using the parent-child functionality of Netdata this ignores any upstream hosts - so you should consider using the below in your **prometheus.yml**: